The Ultimate Guide for Successful Commuting

 It is important to know the time of day, terrain, and weather conditions you will be riding in so you know what accessories you need.
 Being prepared for your ride is the best way to make it enjoyable.
 Read on for more information on how to do so.

 As mentioned before, it is important to plan your route to your destination.
 Preparing the way on an app like Google Maps is fine and will often include the fastest way on main roads or take the bikeways off the main streets.

 Most apps will give you an estimated time frame that it will take you to reach your destination.
 However, if you have never ridden the route, it will average how long it takes others to complete the journey.

 Before your first commute to work, we recommend that you ride the route on the weekend.
 This allows you to learn the main landmarks along the way, the terrain you will be riding, and how long it will take you.
-We advise adding 5-10 minutes on that time as the route might be busier on weekdays, and when carrying a full load, you may take a little extra time.
+We advise adding 5-10 minutes to that time as the route might be busier on weekdays, and when carrying a full load, you may take a little extra time.

 Prepare your bike

 Now you know your commuting route like the back of your hand, you can prepare your bike for the first big commute.